friskgit/minimal_website/index.md

   overlay_image: /assets/images/unsplash-image-1.jpg
 excerpt: "This site is dedicated to sharing music, writing and general information about what I do as a musician, composer and researcher.
 The site is an infinite work-in-progress and perhaps more of an archive than a promotion for myself."
 intro:
   - excerpt: '*Space is the Place* is the name of the Afrofuturist movie featuring Sun Ra from 1972.
 Sun Ra is a strong influence on me.
-But now, the challenge, and the new futurism, is to start to disregard place as a confined area and to fully acknowledge that space is som much more than place.'
+But now, the challenge, and the new futurism, is to find that space is not *a* place, but something completely different and much more.
+Place is excluding but space is inclusive.  start to disregard place as a confined area and to fully acknowledge that space is so much more than place.'
 feature_row:
   - title: "Music"
     excerpt: "Under the heading of 'listen' there is a large collection of various recordings, tracks from CDs, concert videos and the like.
 The material is quite unorganized and the main rationale behind publishing is that I publish things that are current.
 However, I don't take stuff out that is not current."